 It is noteworthy that the development of this feature has occurred using parcels which had been initially in complete dynamical balance and which were initially separated by 111 km.
 In the exit region, the separation decreases to less than 10 km.
-Producing such a simulation with an Eulerian system would have required grid resolutions of ~1-2 km - an extremely resource intensive effort - while the LaGrangian approach was done nearly instantaneously on a PC.
+Producing such a simulation with an Eulerian system would have required grid resolutions of ~1-2 km - an extremely resource intensive effort - while the lagrangian approach was done nearly instantaneously on a PC.

-The analytical tests have shown that the LaGrangian approach is extremely computationally efficient (since the inertial advective terms needed in Eulerian models no longer dictate that the model time step must be a function of grid spacing), is able to retain sharp gradients and observed maxima and minima, and has the capability of providing timely updates to guidance provided by operational forecast models.
+These analytical tests show that the lagrangian approach is extremely computationally efficient (since the inertial advective terms needed in Eulerian models no longer dictate that the model time step must be a function of grid spacing), is able to retain sharp gradients and observed maxima and minima, and has the capability of providing timely updates to guidance provided by operational forecast models.

-3. REAL DATA TESTS
+3. REAL DATA TESTS USING GOES DERIVED PRODUCT IMAGE MOISTURE DATA